loewexy/pdns-manager-website/content/documentation/api.md

 Now you have to concatenate the domain, the id, the content and the received nonce.
 Sign this data with SHA512 using your private key and base64 encode the signature.
-Add the result to the first JSON you sent like the following (signature is shortend for better readability):
+Add the result to the first JSON you sent like the following (signature is shortened for better readability):

 ```json
 {